lijiawei20161002/inference-verification/README.md

-  infogain.py        NEGATIVE RESULT: the derived matched filter, with oracle arms model_taxonomy.py  model-relationship axes + a distance() derived from them model_registry.py  one ModelIdentity per HF id backends/hf_gpu.py a real model on a GPU + lazy_reference: RAISE on an unpaid
+  infogain.py        NEGATIVE RESULT: the derived matched filter, with oracle arms model_taxonomy.py  model-relationship axes + a distance() derived from them model_registry.py  one ModelIdentity per HF id backends/base.py   the Backend protocol (reference_logits / reference_activation /
-                     reference row, so a selective budget's cost is MEASURED not assumed
+                     generate), so attacks, defenses and the harness don't change when the backend does backends/hf_gpu.py a real model on a GPU + lazy_reference: RAISE on an unpaid reference row, so a selective budget's cost is MEASURED not assumed backends/vllm_adapter.py the same contract behind vLLM — a documented skeleton, not yet runnable; every committed result was measured on hf_gpu

 experiments/         one file per claim; exp_*_gpu.py need CUDA, plot_*.py do not specdec_common.py  the two forward-pass SHAPES (sequential vs chunked/batched) as
                      one symmetric API, shared by the four exp_specdec_* experiments.
-                     Torch, so it lives here rather than in the numpy-only core data/              inputs the specdec experiments were measured on: the 32-prompt bank and the long natural document for the context sweep tests/               test_smoke / test_proxy_spec / test_triage_and_cost / test_infogain
+                     Torch, so it lives here rather than in the numpy-only core exp_clock_channel_gpu.py / exp_clock_algos_gpu.py / exp_slope_verifier_gpu.py
+                     the CLOCK channel: real batch-1..64 decode and prefill, timed on a GPU (itl_samples()) — independent of ivgym/'s Backend protocol, because this times bytes moved rather than tokens claimed. plot_slope_verifier.py wraps the timing in a `ClockSlope` shim and scores it through ivgym.harness.evaluate, so the clock lands on the same pAUC scoreboard as every token verifier data/              inputs the specdec experiments were measured on: the 32-prompt bank and the long natural document for the context sweep tests/               test_smoke / test_proxy_spec / test_triage_and_cost / test_infogain
-                     + test_claims.py: every claim still has the artifact it came from paper/               paper.tex + make_tables.py + make_figs.py (regenerate from docs/results/)
+                     + test_claims.py: every TOKEN claim still has the artifact it came from (the clock claims above are not yet wired into this check) paper/               paper.tex + make_tables.py + make_figs.py (regenerate from docs/results/) + make_mats_poster.py (regenerates mats_poster.pdf)
+docs/                CLOCK_MEASURED.md / CLOCK_ALGORITHMS.md (the clock channel's full
+                     write-up) alongside GAME.md, TRIAGE_AND_AUDIT_COST.md and others
 docs/results/        every committed run artifact; docs/figures/ every committed figure
 ```